Terrapin-Rocket-Team/Astra/docs/docs/user-guide/ifaces/event.md

 # Events

-Events in MMFS allow you to respond to system-wide actions or notifications.
+Events in Astra allow you to respond to system-wide actions or notifications.
 By default, these events are used to coordinate various parts of the library (e.g., logging, GPS, state changes).
 You can also create your own events or custom listeners to handle specific needs.

 ---